 Jennifer Langridge, Cello

 Jen studied at the Royal Northern College of Music with Eduardo Vassallo and went on to become a Junior Fellow at the RNCM as part of the Nossek String Quartet, whichad a successful recital career for 10 years until 1999.
 Jen has been a member of Psappha Ensemble for 23 years, touring across Europe, North and South America, Australia, and most recently to Jerusalem.
 The group performs regularly on BBC Radio 3 and has made eight CD recordings.
 Jen has often performed as a soloist with Psappha, most notably at the Royal Albert Hall for the BBC Proms in 2004, playing Maxwell Davies, ‘Linguae Ignis’ for solo cello and ensemble.
-Alongside her work with the Victoria Quartet and Psappha, Jen is Principal cello with the Northern Chamber Orchestra and she is a cello tutor at the Royal Northern College of Music and also at The University of Manchester.
+Alongside her work with the Victoria Quartet and Psappha, Jen is a cello tutor at the Royal Northern College of Music, The University of Manchester and Chetham’s School of Music.
 She plays on a Peter Walmsley cello 1729.